TomasTillmann/ElevatorSystemSimulation/README.md

 ## Buttons in the bottom left corner
 * Settings button opens Menu
-* Statas button opens Statistics
+* Stats button opens Statistics

 ## Remarks
-* The current event is visually marked green to easier understand what is currently happening
+* The current event is visually marked green for easier understanding of what is currently happening

 ---